Wise vs Up Travel Card: 2026 Guide

 - Rates: Wise uses the mid-market rate, whereas Up Travel Card uses the Mastercard rate for overseas card spending

-- Fees: Wise accounts have no monthly fees, with currency exchange and transfer from 0.33%; Up Travel Card has ongoing fees and offers international transfers through Wise using the same fee structure
+- Fees: Wise accounts have no monthly fees, with currency exchange and transfer from 0.63%; Up Travel Card also has no ongoing fees and offers international transfers through Wise using the same fee structure

-- Speed: Wise transfers sent directly or through Up may arrive instantly, and 90% arrive in 24 hours
+- Speed: Wise transfers sent directly or through Up may arrive instantly, and 80% arrive in less than an hour

 - Service: Both providers have online and in-app service